peterj/srecondemo/README.md

 ## Demo setup

 The demo creates a kind (local) cluster; however, you could deploy this on any other Kubernetes cluster as well.
+You'll also need a Github token and store it in an environment variable before running the setup script.

 To create a cluster and deploy everything, run:

 ```sh
 ./setup.sh